 The acronym is a psychological term that stands for “basking in reflected glory.”
 First documented in 1970s sports research headed by Robert Cialdini, Ph.D., it describes a common psychological response to successful, happy news about a group or notable person you identify or associate yourself with — be that a sports team, political group, or particularly relatable Duchess.

-I spoke with Elizabeth Delia, Ph.D., a professor at University of Massachusetts Amherst’s Isenberg School of Management who has done research on BIRGing, about the phenomena, which she explained as a self-esteem mechanism where individuals affiliate themselves with successful others.
-“While the concept was termed in a sport setting,” she noted, “it is possible to BIRG in just about any context.”
+We spoke with Elizabeth Delia, Ph.D., a professor at University of Massachusetts Amherst’s Isenberg School of Management who has done research on the phenomenon of BIRGing, which she explained as a self-esteem mechanism where individuals affiliate themselves with successful others.
+“While the concept was termed in a sport setting,” she told Thrive, “it is possible to BIRG in just about any context.”

 Cialdini’s research showed that after a sports team won a game, fans would more frequently use the word “we” to describe the team’s exploits, and would more frequently don that team’s apparel.
 They were connecting themselves to the success of their team, and that connection increased their self-esteem.